auca/com.341/Practice 1/ish/Readme.md

 * Build or rebuild the shell.

+        make # to compile the native system
+             # version of the application (32 for 32-bit OS, 64 for 64-bit OS)

-        make # to compile the 64-bit version CC=arm-linux-gnueabihf-gcc make # to compile the 32-bit version
+        CFLAGS=-m32 make # to compile the 32-bit x86 version

+        CC=arm-linux-gnueabihf-gcc make # to compile the 32-bit ARM version

 * Test the shell by typing builtin commands such as `cd` and `exit`.
 Try to start various system programs such as `ls` or `date` with an absolute path to